 I am such a nut for coffee.
 Part of me wishes I didn’t drink as much coffee as I do, but then I think: there are worse things.
 At least, I have cleaned up how I drink it.

 If I have leftover coffee from my morning pot, I stick it in the fridge.
-Iced coffee makes for a wonderful smoothie base.
-I’ve always been a smoothie person, but in the New Year, I’ve been on an even bigger smoothie kick.
+Iced coffee makes for a wonderful smoothie base, that’s how I make this Almond Coconut Mocha Protein Smoothie.

 I decided to use some leftover iced coffee, and the almond milk to make this Almond Coconut Mocha Protein Smoothie.
 I started with those two ingredients as the base, then blended in protein powder, cocoa powder, instant coffee granules (for extra coffee flavor!), and shredded coconut.
 Yep, add the shredded coconut right into the blender – it will mince it up into the smoothie.

-- ½ c. cold coffee
+- 1/2 c. cold coffee